DEST-DOC/software-documentation/docs/source/execution.rst

    :class: with-shadow
    :scale: 60

-next you need create a launch json file as shown in figure
+next you need to create a launch json file (this will create a folder with the name .vscode and a file within with the name launch.json)

  .. image:: ../../images/vsc7.png
    :alt: VSC7